Article Updated On

 Depending on the type of job you do, you may need further training on handling asbestos, for example if you are an asbestos removal operative.

-But just doing an asbestos awareness course alone is not enough and doesn’t prove competency in working with asbestos materials.
+But just doing an asbestos awareness course alone is not enough and doesn’t prove competency in working with dangerous asbestos materials.

 You must also follow good practice such as wearing the correct clothing (PPE) ie disposable clothing and respiratory protective equipment (RPE) ie face masks with filters.
 Together with ensuring you follow correct procedures and guidelines for the handling and disposing of asbestos.